 WHAT ARE THE ADRENAL GLANDS?

-muscular tension and other factors also commonly cause pain or a sensation of
+However, muscular tension and other factors also commonly cause pain or

 The adrenal glands are essential for life.
 They secrete a number of hormones that prepare our bodies to respond to stress.
 These include adrenalin, also called epinephrine, noradrenalin, also called norepinephrine, cortisol and cortisone.
 The adrenal glands also produce aldosterone, estrogens, testosterone, progesterone, pregnenelone and DHEA.

 These hormones regulate many body activities.
 Of greatest importance for this article is that the adrenal hormones, particularly adrenalin and cortisol, activate the body’s fight-or-flight response.

 This consists of increasing the amount of glucose or sugar in the blood, raising blood pressure, and promoting increased energy production.
 There are many other effects of the adrenal hormones, but we will focus on these effects for now.

 Of great importance to our discussion is that the adrenal glands are innervated and stimulated by activity of the sympathetic branch of the autonomic or automatic nervous system of the body.
 This is the part of our nervous system that activates when we must respond to threats to our life.